Squire and Partners: Projects

 Hotel projects include the five star Bulgari Hotel & Residences in London with Antonio Citterio Patricia Viel and Partners, the boutique Rockwell Hotel, and the Hilton Liverpool.

 Squire and Partners has designed many of London's "prime presidential" developments including Chelsea Barracks, One Tower Bridge, Clarges Mayfair, Ebury Square, Netherhall Gardens and The Knightsbridge Apartments.

 Other projects include an education centre for the British Council in Nairobi where the Visual Arts Department commissioned a site specific work for the new building from artist David Tremlett and Howick Place, an arts based hub of apartments and studios for designer tenants including Tom Ford, Marc Newson and a gallery for Phillips de Pury.

 Project developments

 Squire and Partners also have their own property and business portfolio, including Urban Golf, which operates three indoor golf venues with golf simulators in Central London, a bar and restaurant at 06 St. Chads Place, mixed-use developments at Northdown Street and Clapham Park Road, The Rockwell Hotel, a house and apartment development on Liverpool Road, and the practice's own offices at 77 Wicklow Street.

+Michael Squire

+Michael James Squire (1946–2023) was the founder of Michael Squire Associates with Paul Harrison in 1976, which evolved into Squire and Partners and remained involved with the practice until his death on 4 May 2023, at the age of 77.